onjara/optic/README.md

 # Log formatting

-# Triggers
+# Monitors

+Monitors allow you to spy on log records that flow through your logger and take action

 # Obfuscation

 log-gear allows you to obfuscate log records sent to a stream, allowing a log record to be obfuscated in one stream but not another.
 Obfuscation will hide part of a log record, leaving the remainder untouched.
-Obfuscation takes place after triggers and also after log filtering but before the log record is sent to stream.
+Obfuscation takes place after monitors and also after log filtering but before the log record is sent to a stream.

 Some use cases for obfuscation include:
 * Hiding sensitive data in your logs such as passwords or credit card details